martijndierckx/node-porsche-connect/README.md

 ```

 ## Vehicle Methods
-:info: Not all methods are available on all vehicles.
+:information_source: Not all methods are available on all vehicles.

 * **getPosition()**